 NEXT: About Wing Chun Kung Fu

 Wing Chun Kung Fu training is not to be taken lightly.
 It is not a hobby or leisure activity; it is not a sport or fitness routine.
 Entering into Wing Chun training is a commitment to the Kung Fu Life.
 It is a journey of discovery, and a path to unlocking your unique human potential.
-Begin your journey by learning more Wing Chun Kung Fu, its history, and the Concepts lineage.
+Begin your journey by learning more about the art and science of Wing Chun Kung Fu.